gabrielSBorges/senatop/htdocs/README.md

-# Senatop-Challenge
+# THIS IS JUST A SENAI GAME
-# Senatop-Challenge
+# MORE THAN A GAME, IT'S A BIG DEAL.
-# Senatop-Challenge
+# IT'S NOT SENAI, IT'S SENATOP!